RainbowJM/meesterproef-2223/README.md

 The pull request was a bit of a struggle, because I had to merge the branches and there was alot of merge conflict, cuz we were not working in modules yet.
 When we started working with modules all of that was fixed.
 There was lest merge conflict and the code was more readable.
+Added also service worker to the project, so that it can work offline.

 I think we work well together as a group, and there is clear communication and division of labor.

 For a more detailed infomation about the daily stand-ups, sprint reviews and retrospectives you can go to the [wiki](https://github.com/RainbowJM/strandeiland/wiki/Daily-Stand-ups--&-Retrospective)

+### Feedback Week 3
+#### Feedback Code Review - 14 juni 2023
+- The code is well structured and uncluttered
+- Splits up the app.js file into modules
+- Add dummy data to the database for the API

+#### Feedback Sprint Review - 15 juni 2023
+- On the overview page change the order of sorting and filtering
+- Online views on the post, is it everyone who is online on the community page or are only users who are currently on the page.
+- Green circle (when user is online) is not clear enough

+#### Feedback Design Review - 15 juni 2023
+- For the form page need to pay attention to hierachy which components belong together
+- The input section for image can be changed to a pop up.
+- Pay attention to the hierarchy of the overview page
+- Change a catchy image for the banner on the overview page
+- Add animation to the sending of reactions
+- A catchy banner image that gives more context.
+- Playing more with the layout of the overview pages
+- Add more color to the color palette

+#### Retrospetive
+That was all for the third Sprint of the project.
+This week I stared working with chnge the design of teh chat.
+And implementeing this in to the code.
+After the code review we had, I first finished the new chat in code and then started to add dummy data to the database.
+While doing this I changed the datamodel again.
+After that I did a design for the user detail page.

+I think we work well together as a group, and there is clear communication and division of labor.

+For a more detailed infomation about the daily stand-ups, sprint reviews and retrospectives you can go to the [wiki](https://github.com/RainbowJM/strandeiland/wiki/Daily-Stand-ups--&-Retrospective)

+---

+## Course Applied
+### CSS to the Rescue

+### Web App From Scratch

+### Browser Technologies

+### Progressive Web Apps

+### Human Centred Design

+### Real Time Web